LosBlancos4/django-polls/README.rst

     path('<int:question_id>/vote/logout/', LogoutView.as_view(next_page='/')),
     path('', include('polls.urls'))

-3. Init sqlite database by running python3 -m create_db.py
+    Note!
+Add the following methods in the module: from django.urls import include, path
+        from django.contrib.auth.views import LoginView, LogoutView

+3. Add LOGIN_URLs parameters in the project settings:

+    LOGIN_URL = '/login/'
+    LOGIN_REDIRECT_URL = '/'

-3. Run ``python manage.py migrate`` to create the polls models.
+4. Run ``python manage.py migrate`` to create the polls models.

+5. Create an sqlite database by running in django-polls directory python3 -m create_db.py

+   Move db.sqlite3 file in main directory

-4. Start the development server and visit http://127.0.0.1:8000/admin/ to create a poll (you'll need the Admin app enabled).
+5. Start the development server and visit http://127.0.0.1:8000/admin/ to create a poll (you'll need the Admin app enabled).

-5. Visit http://127.0.0.1:8000/ to participate in the poll.
+6. Visit http://127.0.0.1:8000/ to participate in the poll.